Oct 12, 2017

 The Seattle-based company most recently shook up the business world by announcing that it would seek to open a second headquarters, which should represent a $5 billion investment.
 Although New York is expected to be in the running for this as well, Related Companies chairman Stephen Ross recently said in an interview with Bloomberg Television that he “can’t see them really coming to New York, realistically” because of the city’s high cost of doing business.

 Before work on the Superfund site begins, the EPA will "stabilize the shore" with bulkheads along the basin's neglected banks, with that work likely to occur during the last week of October.
-Come December, workers will begin scraping muck from the basin's floor for a pilot study that will work out the projects logistics and inform the EPA's final plan for the entire 1.8-mile waterway.
+Come December, workers will begin scraping muck from the basin's floor for a pilot study that will work out the logistics of the project and inform the EPA's final plan for the entire 1.8-mile waterway.

 The pilot dredging is expected to last until the spring of 2018 and will culminate with a report to help shape the EPA's overall plan, including where excavators will eventually dredge the canal.